Data and Privacy on Ares Games

 Your player handle is visible to all players.
 There is no built-in command allowing admins to view your handle preferences, such as your friends list.

-Email address, if set, is visible to game admins.
+Email address, if set, is visible to game admins and can be cleared at will.

 How to Delete Your Data

-Many games keep around character objects even after the player has left.
-If you want your personal information deleted, you will need to contact the game admins to request it.
+If you want other personal information deleted, you will need to contact the game admins to request it.

 How Data Is Transmitted